KaiYan289/RLpapersnote/README.md

 RL is currently not very popular in deployment of production (as of 2020/2021), as the sample efficiency are low and it may have no significant edge over expert systems and traditional analytical models in real-life.

+## Tensor Decomposition

+*A novel rank selection scheme in tensor ring decomposition based on reinforcement learning for deep neural networks* (ICASSP 20')

 ## Software Engineering

 * *Assessing and Accelerating Coverage in Deep Reinforcement Learning* (2020)